Access & Reproduction in Special Collections

 - Photocopying is not permitted.

-- Limited face-down scanning of flat items may be carried out by staff in special circumstances, after a conservation review.
+- Limited face-down scanning of flat items may be carried out by staff in special circumstances, and only after conservation review.
 Facilities exist for staff to take high-resolution photographs for special purposes.
 Rush service is not available.

-- Researchers are entirely responsible for obtaining copyright permissions to use photographs made by them or on their behalf.
+- Researchers are responsible for obtaining copyright permissions to publish photographs made by them or on their behalf.

 If you are an offsite researcher seeking scans or photographs of items:

 - Email us directly and a librarian will contact you.
 Arranging scans or photographs will be handled over email.
-If it is a large scanning request, researchers may be directed to Interlibrary Loan.
+All requests are subject to copyright and fair-dealing guidelines.
+Large scanning requests (more than 50 pages) may be directed to Interlibrary Loan.

 - Interlibrary loans to other academic libraries may be arranged, depending on a number of factors, through our Interlibrary Loan Service.
-The borrowing library must retain the items in a locked, special collections area while being used by their patron.
+The borrowing library must retain the items in a locked, special collections reading room while being used by their patron.

 If published, images should be captioned: “Courtesy of W.D.
 Jordan Rare Books and Special Collections, Queen’s University, Kingston, Ontario.”